James Brown: Illness and death

 On December 23, 2006, Brown became very ill and arrived at his dentist's office in Atlanta, Georgia, several hours late.
 His appointment was for dental implant work.
 During that visit, Brown's dentist observed that he looked "very bad ... weak and dazed".
 Instead of performing the work, the dentist advised Brown to see a physician right away about his medical condition.

 The following day, Brown went to the Emory Crawford Long Memorial Hospital for medical evaluation and was admitted for observation and treatment.
 According to Charles Bobbit, his longtime personal manager and friend, Brown had been struggling with a noisy cough since returning from a November trip to Europe.
 Yet, Bobbit said, the singer had a history of never complaining about being sick and often performed while ill.

 Although Brown had to cancel upcoming concerts in Waterbury, Connecticut, and Englewood, New Jersey, he was confident that the doctor would discharge him from the hospital in time for his scheduled New Year's Eve shows at the Count Basie Theatre in New Jersey and the B. B. King Blues Club in New York, in addition to performing a song live on CNN for the Anderson Cooper New Year's Eve special.
 Brown remained hospitalized and his condition worsened throughout the day.

-Death

 Brown died at approximately 1:45 a.m.
 EST (06:45 UTC) on Christmas Day 2006, at age 73, from congestive heart failure, resulting from complications of pneumonia.
 Bobbit was at his bedside and later reported that Brown stuttered, "I'm going away tonight", then took three long, quiet breaths and fell asleep before dying.

 Then-President George W. Bush released a statement calling the musician "an American original."

 In February 2019, an investigation by CNN and other journalists led to suggestions that Brown had been murdered.